 If you've ever dreamed about sending a rocket sky-high, you might be relieved to learn you don't have to mess with explosives to make one fly.
 If you put air under pressure, like in a tire, you can use it to propel an object upwards.
 Add water to the mix, and your rocket will go far above the trees.

 The plans for this rocket were developed by middle school teacher Slater Harrison.
 To see his detailed assembly instructions, click here.

-Steps for Building a Water Rocket:
+Building a DIY Water Rocket: An Overview

 Age Range: 7 and up

 This rocket is propelled by the sudden release of pressurized air, so all the parts need to come together with tight seals to hold the pressure in until you're ready to launch.
 PVC plumbing pipe won't leak as long as you use the right kind of pipe cement and make sure to clean all the connections before gluing them.